-New York has a lot of entertaining things to offer to visitors and locals alike.
+New York, the city that never sleeps, is a bustling multicultural metropolis where you can always find something interesting to do that caters to your tastes.
 But once you’ve covered the most iconic sites, or if you want to lose the crowds, you will need to go beyond the obvious.
-If you are looking for unusual things to do in New York, these will surely get you off the beaten path.
+If you are looking for unusual things to do in New York, these options will surely get you off the beaten path.
+For addresses and contact details, click on the map at the end of this post.

 Visit the Tenement Museum

-Located on the Lower East Side, the Tenement Museum takes visitors back in time to give them a glimpse of what it was like to be an immigrant in New York in the late 19th century – early 20th century.
-Housed in a five-story brick building, it is estimated that some 7000 people from over 20 countries lived in the historic building.
+This historical museum takes visitors back in time to give them a glimpse of what it was like to be an immigrant in New York in the late 19th – early 20th centuries.
+Housed in a five-story brick building, it is estimated that about 7000 people from over 20 countries lived in this historic site.

 Take a Break at the Cloisters

 This quiet spot in northern Manhattan offers a welcome respite from the hectic pace of NYC.
-The Cloisters are a branch of the Metropolitan Museum of Art, and it houses the museum’s extensive collection of art and architecture from Medieval Europe.
+The Cloisters, a branch of the Metropolitan Museum of Art, house the museum’s extensive collection of art and architecture from Medieval Europe.
+Same day entrance is included for free, when you buy a ticket for the Met.
+To save time and skip the big line at the museum, it is recommended to buy your tickets online.

 Ranked as one of the top markets in the United States, the Brooklyn Flea features over a hundred vendors selling furniture, vintage clothing, antiques, jewellery and much more.
 If you are looking for the perfect souvenir for your trip, you’ll probably find it here!